ssh-sunil/ssh-sunil/README.md

 # echo \<h1\> Hello {username}! 👋\</h1\>

 Hi there.
 I'm Sunil, a dedicated tech enthusiast and a passionate educator.
 Embracing the opportunity to guide my students in harnessing the power of technology, I find immense joy in witnessing them transform knowledge into impactful change.
-Here are a few mantras I live by:
+Here are a few principles I live by:

 - 🔭 Live your Passion
 - 🌱 Share what you learnt